ThilakReddyy/JNTUHRESULTS-SERVICE/README.md

   django | python | BeautifulSoup
 </p>

-The Backbone of JNTUHRESULTS-WEB where all the semester results of a student and the results of all the classmates are fetched
+The Backbone of <a href="https://github.com/ThilakReddyy/JNTUHRESULTS-WEB">JNTUHRESULTS-WEB</a> where all the semester results of a student and the results of all the classmates are fetched

 ## HOW IT WORKS